 Why does Peter bring up God’s plan in this part of the letter?
-He seems to be showing the fact that we are incredibly privileged to inherit this plan.
+He seems to be showing that we are incredibly privileged to inherit the culmination of this plan.
 Consider a family planning a wedding for their daughter.
-The time and resources involved in planning the wedding show the importance of the final wedding day.
+The time and resources involved show the importance of the wedding day.
 Similarly, God has been working his plan for eons, and now we are currently inheriting it.

-Peter brings this up to show how God’s people in the past were given limited knowledge of the future, and God’s work (through Christ) far exceeded what they could’ve ever imagined.
+Peter also brings this up at this point to show how God’s people in the past were given limited knowledge of the future, and God’s work (through Christ) far exceeded what they could’ve ever imagined.
 Similarly, suffering believers today can’t see how God is going to use their suffering in the future, but if the past is any indicator, we will be blown away.

 (1:13) “Therefore, prepare your minds for action, keep sober in spirit, fix your hope completely on the grace to be brought to you at the revelation of Jesus Christ.”
 The term “prepare” (anazosamenoi) literally means “bind up” or “gird up.”
-Literally it means “of long garments to facilitate work or walking” (BDAG).
-Before you go out to work, you tie up your garments to work and tighten everything up for preparation.
+Literally it refers to the binding “of long garments to facilitate work or walking” (BDAG).
+Before you go out to work, you needed to tie up your garments to work, tightening your clothes.
 It’s important that we are prepared to suffer, having a mind that is sharpened for it.
 Like a football player waiting to hear, “Hut, hut, HIKE!” we brace for impact.
 Otherwise, we will feel blindsided when suffering strikes.

 Peter writes that we also need to be “sober in spirit.”
 Many people try to self-medicate during suffering, distract themselves, or ignore it.
 The Christian is to focus on the grace of God during suffering, letting it break us down and sculpt us into a stronger instrument in the Lord’s hands (Acts 9:15-16).
 This expression (“be sober”) is used later in the context of spiritual warfare (1 Pet.
 5:8).

 How should Christians be distinct or different from our culture?
-The movies we watch?
+Should it be in the movies we watch?
 The music we listen to?
 The books we read?
 Not at all!
-We should be distinct in our love and our worldview.
+We should be distinct in our love and our worldview!

-Some people are scared to break from conformity.
-It is scary to be different from the culture, but as believers, we’re supposed to be counter-cultural in the best sense.
+Some people are scared to break from conformity, and it is scary to be different from the culture.
+But as followers of Jesus, we’re supposed to be counter-cultural in the best sense.
 Our lives are to be filled with love for God and others.